Content Area Requirements

 • Chemistry, Biochemistry, Forensic Science, Chemical Engineering, Material Science, or Quantum Mechanics

-Tests required for licensure: NES (Chemistry)
+Tests required for licensure: NES (Chemistry) or Praxis (Chemistry)

-Test due date: June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Jack Barbera | jbarbera@pdx.edu